brandonyrigan/pcbuilder/README.md

 ### User Story

 #### Minimym Viable Product (MVP)

-    - as a guest cutomer I should be able to input my information when promted
-    - as a guest cutomer I would like to be prompted during my shopping experience
+As a guest customer I would like to navigate to the Main Menu from any Submen.
-    - as a guest cutomer I would like to be displayed my current selections and current total price
+As a guest customer I want to be able to see my current build progress and current price of each component.
+As a guest customer I want to be able to update my customer information.

-    - as a guest cutomer I would like select a component from a live inventory and be specs so I can decide which component to add to my pc build
+As a guest customer I want to be able to add my build to my shopping cart.
+As a guest customer I want to be able to view the items in my shopping cart.
-    - as a guest cutomer I would like to be informed of my progress and when my build is complete
+As a guest customer I want to be able to remove a build from my shopping cart.

-#### Stretch Goals
+As a Customer I would like to be able to view and confirm my Order details in my current Session As a guest Customer I would like to exit my current Session from the Main Menu As a guest Customer I would like to add and update Payment Information As a guest Customer I would like to navigate to a Submenu where I can update my previous name and email

 #### Types of Customer
 - Guest Customer - can only initiate a session